mootcycle/js-dev-server/README.md

 # js-dev-server

-This is a really simple javascript development server I'm trying out based on inspiration from Paul Irish's "[Javascript Development Workflow of 2013](http://www.youtube.com/watch?v=f7AU2Ozu8eo)" talk.
-The idea is to give you a development http server with one package and minimal dependencies which will monitor files and trigger automatic refreshes for the relevant tabs in your browser.
-If you connect remote browsers with WebSocket support, they will also refresh when a file changes on the server.
+This is a simple javascript development server I'm trying out based on inspiration from Paul Irish's "[Javascript Development Workflow of 2013](http://www.youtube.com/watch?v=f7AU2Ozu8eo)" talk.
+The idea is to give you a development http server which will monitor files and trigger automatic refreshes for the relevant tabs in your browser.
+Browsers must have WebSocket support for the automatic refresh and remote browser navigation to function properly.
 Now with [jsConsole](http://jsconsole.com/) support for all your remote browsers.

 ## Installation